drduh/macOS-Security-and-Privacy-Guide/README.md

 Follow the [3-2-1 backup model](https://www.cisa.gov/sites/default/files/publications/data_backup_options.pdf): keep 3 copies (original and two backups); keep backups on 2 different media types; store 1 backup copy remotely.

+## Time Machine

 [Time Machine](https://support.apple.com/104984) is the built-in tool for handling backups on macOS.
-Get an external drive or network drive to create [encrypted](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241) backups.
+Use an external drive or network storage to create [encrypted](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241) backups.

+## GnuPG

 GnuPG can be used with a password or public key, with the private key stored on [YubiKey](https://github.com/drduh/YubiKey-Guide).